Andalusian Article and Photos Copyrighted - see credits below

 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

 For information regarding the Sorraia horse, the Vale de Zebro Wild Horse Refuge, and the Sorraia Mustang - visit www.sorraia.org

-Other pages that offer information about the Andalusian: horses, breeding, industry supplies, etc.:
+Other pages that offer information about the Andalusian: horses, breeding, industry supplies, shows, event calendar, etc.: